 Many couples come to counseling not able to pinpoint a specific issue.
 They just know that something feels “off.”
 Counseling can help couples explore the deeper levels of their relationship to identify what may be creating the disconnect.

 Aside from the therapist’s professional background, it’s wise to consider the format that makes the most sense for your particular situation.
-For some couples, getting out of their home to a neutral space, like a therapist’s, office is critical in setting the right environment for a constructive session.
+For some couples, getting out of their home to a neutral space, like a therapist’s office, is critical in setting the right environment for a constructive session.
 For others, engaging in a session from the comfort of home, especially if coordinating schedules between the partners is difficult, makes more sense.
 Luckily, some therapists offer virtual sessions.
 In addition, there are online platforms for marriage counseling that specialize in connecting couples with professional relationship counselors via a teletherapy subscription model.

 Once you’ve figured out what you’re looking for, you should then think of the approach you’d like.
-There are many different techniques including:
+There are many different techniques, including:

 Imago, Latin for image, is an approach that focuses on the connection between childhood experiences and adult relationships.
 Imago therapists believe that our relationships with our parents influence the relationships we have as adults.
 As couples explore these relationships, underlying issues emerge.
-Imago sessions involve a lot of dialogue between partners and learning how to listen.[1]
+Imago sessions involve a lot of dialogue between partners and discussions on learning how to listen.

-Developed by John Gottman, this method is a data-driven approach to couple’s therapy.
+Developed by John Gottman, this method is a data-driven approach to couples therapy.
 Dr. Gottman studied thousands of couples over decades to develop his interventions, which are designed to improve intimacy, communication, and respect between partners.
 In this approach, couples complete an extensive assessment that assists the therapist in choosing the best interventions for the couple’s needs.
-This method is particularly effective for long-term, committed couples who are seeking to strengthen their marital bond.[2]
+This method is particularly effective for long-term, committed couples who are seeking to strengthen their marital bond.

 CBT is a systematic and effective approach that focuses on how thinking patterns influence feelings and behavior.
 Partners learn to understand their thinking patterns as well as those of their partners.
 Using this understanding, couples work with the therapist to develop specific interventions to change problematic behaviors.
 The goal is to build skills that allow the couple to communicate and resolve issues while maintaining the relationship.
 This approach works well for people who like to set and achieve goals systematically and straightforwardly.